ROCm/hipify_torch/README.md

 # Example invocation - Through config file
 hipify(CONFIG_FILE "project_hipify_config_file.json")
 ```
-Note: Update the CMAKE_MODULE_PATH list accordingly, if the hipify-torch repo is cloned into a different directory.
+Note: Update the CMAKE_MODULE_PATH list accordingly, if the hipify_torch repo is cloned into a different directory.

 Above lines trigger the hipify script for all sources & header files under the `CUDA_SOURCE_DIR`

 ## Through python

 ```
-from <path to hipify-torch>.hipify.hipify_python import hipify
+from <path to hipify_torch>.hipify.hipify_python import hipify
 ```
-Note: We are in the process of making hipify-torch as an installable python package, then `<path to hipify-torch>` isn't required.
+Note: We are in the process of making hipify_torch as an installable python package, then `<path to hipify_torch>` isn't required.

 # Utilities